 - they add a natural sweetness so that little sugar is needed, if not at all (depending on your taste).

-Mix of Banana and Coffee in a Cake
+Banana and Coffee in a Cake?

-Healthy Banana Coffee Cake - Less Sugar
+A Healthier Banana Cake - Less Sugar

 Best Banana Cake Flours: Ingredients